 A table holding vases of pink amaryllis and red hydrangeas arranged artfully greeted us as we stepped in from the sticky Singapore air.
 A silent sigh of relief followed as the chill hit, accompanied by the subtle signature Four Seasons scent.
 As we drifted over to check in, the jet lag induced fog enveloping us was broken by a smile from the front of house.
 After a 30-hour journey, heaven was the only way to describe this scene.
+The Four Seasons Hotel Singapore soon proved to be an attractive option not only for couples and corporates, but also a family hotel in Singapore for those with a penchant for those little luxury touches the brand delivers.

 Luxury Room with a View